-The DXR.1 is a digital audio compression device designed for broadcasters.
-It employs the ITU G.722 international standard to send and receive 7.5 kHz audio at transmission rates of 56/64 kbps.
-This unit also provides a full 15 kHz bidirectional feed on 112/128 kbps circuit.
-Digital Services The DXR.1 works on any synchronous 56, 64, 112 or 128 kbps digital transmission system, including ISDN, Switched 56, Digital Data Service (DDS), Fractional T1, digital satellite links and wireless modems.
-For part-time audio feeds, dial-up Basic Rate Installation (BRI) ISDN or Switched 56 (SW56) digital lines are ideal since they are billed at a low monthly cost, plus per minute usage which is not much more than stan- dard analog lines.
+The Comrex DXP.1 is a compact and portable codec, with an adjustable headphone output and an input switchable between microphone and line levels.
+The DXP.1 employs the ITU G.722 international standard to send and receive 7.5 kHz audio at transmission rates of 56/64 kb/s.
+This unit can also provide full 15 kHz bidirectional feed on 112/128 kb/s circuits such as BRI ISDN.
+Digital Services The DXP.1 works on any synchronous 56, 64, 112 or 128 kb/s digital transmission system, including ISDN, Switched 56, Digital Data Service (DDS), Fractional T1, digital satellite links and wireless modems.
+For part-time audio feeds, dial-up Basic Rate Installation (BRI) ISDN or Switched 56 (SW56) digital lines are ideal since they are billed at a low monthly cost, plus per minute usage which is not much more than standard analog lines.
 BRI ISDN is available throughout the world.
 SW56 is a North American "precursor" to ISDN and both services work with one another.
-Dedicated 56 kbps or 64 kbps telephone lines (point to point) have been available for quite some time.
+Dedicated 56 kb/s or 64 kb/s telephone lines (point to point) have been available for quite some time.
 They may provide a significant cost savings for applications that require full time or near full time exchange of audio.
 In North America, this is known as Digital Data Service (DDS).
 Sometimes, Fractional T1 (or E1) is available.
 This service provides a dedicated link with higher data rates.
-Portable satellite earth stations and wireless modems may also be used with the DXR.1.
+Portable satellite earth stations and wireless modems may also be used with the DXP.1.
 Comrex has an extensive engineering note library describing these applications.
 Contact us for further details.
-Note: External terminal equipment is necessary to connect the DXR.1 with the data channel.
-Please refer to page 8 for more information on terminal equipment.
-What comes with the DXR.1?
-The following items are shipped with a new DXR.1: (1) A/C power cord (1) DB25 male to DB25 female cable (1) Operating manual (1) Warranty card (Please fill out and return.)
+Note: External terminal equipment is necessary to connect the DXP.1 with the data channel.
+Please refer to page 9 for more information on terminal equipment.
+What comes with the Comrex DXP.1?
+The following items are shipped with a new DXP.1: (1) External, plug-mount power supply (1) DB25 male to DB25 female cable (1) Operating manual (1) Warranty card (Please fill out and return.)